You never know what might go wrong at a funeral, but usually things don't go this wrong! In this case it's everything.

-Maybe most notably the Valium goes missing, only it's really not Valium, a midget shows up with an unwanted secret, Uncle Russel's in a bad mood, Derek still wants his girl back and Ryan and Aaron just can't get along.
+Maybe most notably the Valium goes missing - only it's not really Valium, a midget shows up with an unwanted secret, Uncle Russel's in a bad mood, Derek still wants his girl back and Ryan and Aaron just can't get along.

 And the actors are fantastic.
 Props James Marsden on maybe the best performance of all.

-Chris Rock, though he holds a lead role, is probably one of the least funny characters here, but they're all iconic in their own way.
+Chris Rock - though he holds a lead role - is probably one of the least funny characters here, but they're all iconic in their own way.
 If they don't have you laughing out loud they at least have you smiling, or recognizing certain quirks and personality traits you can relate to.
 It's a big family, and a big set of folks outside the family too.

-I haven't seen the old version of the movie with the same name (it's a dominantly white cast in that one) but I'd doubt it if it compares to this.
-This is just comedy with the perfect kind of crazy, and so much of it thanks to James Marsden, but it wouldn't be anything without their chemistry all together.
+I haven't seen the old version of the movie with the same name (there's a dominantly white cast in that one) but I doubt it compares to this.
+This is just comedy with the perfect kind of crazy, so much of it thanks to James Marsden - but it wouldn't be anything without their chemistry all together.

 rated 5/5: friggin awesome